MannyASM/MacroTable_TR_to_PrintCh/README.md

 --------------------
 SDSF job output from ASMT13.
 Job was executed in a z/OS 2.04 environment.

+The hex-char translate loop starts at location labeled TRNSLTXC.
+CHARLIST stores the translated data.

-For display purposes, WTO was utilized to display contents of CHARLIST (as output string).
+For display purposes, WTO was utilized to show the contents of CHARLIST.
+MSGLEN is a half word field preceding CHARLIST, and it specifies how many CHARLIST bytes to display.

 The data to be converted is refered to by HEXLIST.

      HEXLIST  DS    0CL8                    HEX BYTES TO CONVERT INTO CHAR
               DC    CL6'ABC123'
               DC    XL2'04AF'

- The hex-char translate loop starts at location labeled TRNSLTXC.

- CHARLIST contains the translated characters.

- MSGLEN is a half word field preceding CHARLIST.
- MSGLEN specifies how many bytes to display by WTO.
-IN this case, 16 bytes are displayed starting at location CHARLIST.

- The code is
+ The WTO code is setup and executed as follows:

      LA    R7,MSGLEN
      WTO   TEXT=(R7)